St. John's University (New York City): Campus renovations

 The 2004–2005 academic years saw $35 million in capital projects, including the completion of St. Thomas More church, the DaSilva building, Carnesecca Hall Fitness Center, and Belson Stadium.
 In 2005, the science labs and student life facilities were the target of an additional $60 million in capital enhancements.
 In regards to its expansion plans, the university has had a contentious relationship with the surrounding community in the past.
 In 2007, however, it was discovered that the university was planning to lease a building under construction by a separate company for an off-campus dormitory.
-Residents argue that such a plan goes against the school's pledge of being a "good neighbor" towards the community.The university, however, contends that it did not break the pledge for it was only leasing the structure not building it.
+Residents argue that such a plan goes against the school's pledge of being a "good neighbor" towards the community.
+The university, however, contends that it did not break the pledge for it was only leasing the structure not building it.
 Nevertheless, opponents, including state Senator Frank Padavan, argue that such an explanation is "disingenuous".
 St. Vincent Hall was also converted from a Vincentian and clergy residence to student dormitories.
 The Vincentian fathers and other clergy moved to the Father John Murray Hall built for them on campus were they now live.

 The university has seen much growth on its campuses in order to attract students from outside the New York area.
 In 1999, the first dormitory was completed on the Queens campus.
-As of 2008, the campus now contains seven dorms and a townhouse complex.
+As of 2025, the campus contains six dorms, three apartment complexes, and a townhouse complex.

-In 2018 Bent Hall home of the Tobin College of Business underwent extensive renovations.
-Originally Bent Hall was home to Tobin College and Collins College of Professional Studies.
-After the renovations Collins College was relocated to the second floor of St. Augustine Hall which was also renovated for the College.
-In 2021 Father Shanley announced that the College of Pharmacy will be relocated to a new Health Sciences Center that is slated to be built on the location of the former St. Vincent's Hall.
-The new center will be named the St. Vincent Health Sciences Center.
+In 2018, Bent Hall home of the Tobin College of Business underwent extensive renovations.
+Originally, Bent Hall was home to Tobin College and Collins College of Professional Studies.
+After the renovations Collins College was relocated to the second floor of St. Augustine Hall which was also renovated for the college.
+In 2021 Shanley announced that the College of Pharmacy will be relocated to a new Health Sciences Center that is slated to be built on the location of the former St. Vincent's Hall.
+The new St. Vincent Health Sciences Center, was opened the 2024 Fall Semester.

+In 2023, Shanley announced "The Campus Master Plan".
+The plan seeks to build a new basketball practice facility, replacing the existing Taffner Field House.
+Taffner Field House would then be renovated into a campus recreation center, with a completion date of Spring 2027.
+There are further plans to renovate St. Albert Hall and St. John Hall, as well as build a new academic building seated between St. Thomas More Church and St. John Hall.

 Athletics

-St. John's University fields 16 NCAA Division I teams in various sports, while also providing intramural and club sports.
+St. John's University fields 17 NCAA Division I teams in various sports while also providing intramural and club sports.
 The Division 1 sports include;